strexicious/strexicious.github.io/go-interfaces-are-different.md

 ```

 This is a method set not associated to any type.
 In this case, it just declares
-a method named `String` with no paramters and return type `string`.
+a method named `String` with no parameters and return type `string`.

 ## How is `Airplane` not an `Animal`?